Richard Garwin: Career

 After graduating from the University of Chicago, Garwin joined the physics faculty there and spent summers as a consultant to Los Alamos National Laboratory working on nuclear weapons.
 Garwin was the author of the actual design used in the first hydrogen bomb (code-named Mike) in 1952.
 He was assigned the job by Edward Teller, with the instructions that he was to make it as conservative a design as possible in order to prove the concept was feasible.
 He also worked on the development of the first spy satellites, for which he was named one of the ten founders of national reconnaissance.
 While at IBM, his work on spin-echo magnetic resonance laid the foundations for MRI; he was the catalyst for the discovery and publication of the Cooley–Tukey FFT algorithm, today a staple of digital signal processing; he worked on gravitational waves; and played a crucial role in the development of laser printers and touch-screen monitors.
-He has been granted 47 patents and has published over 500 papers.
+He was granted 47 patents and published over 500 papers.